Exploring faint white dwarfs and the luminosity function with Subaru HSC and SDSS in Stripe 82: Methodology

 \subsection{Discovery fraction}

-As shown in Figure~\ref{fig:frac}, the tangential velocity of each WD candidate, estimated from the photometric distance ($d$) and the proper motion ($\mu$), gives a useful quantity to separate disc and halo WDs.
-However, in practice we need to employ a finite range of cuts in $v_{\rm t}$ to minimise the contamination.
+As shown in Figure~\ref{fig:frac}, the tangential velocity of each WD candidate, estimated from the photometric distance ($r$) and the proper motion ($\mu$), gives a useful quantity to separate disc and halo WDs.
+Please do not confuse the notation of distance, $r$, with the $r$-band apparent magnitude in this section; we use ``$r$'' to denote the distance throughout this and the following subsections.
+However, in practice, we need to employ a finite range of cuts in $v_{\rm t}$ to minimise the contamination.
 For small velocity $v_{\rm t}\lesssim 40~{\rm km}~{\rm s}^{-1}$, faint main-sequence stars could contaminate the WD sample, so we employed the cut of $v_{\rm t}>40~{\rm km}~{\rm s}^{-1}$ to define the parent WD sample (see Figure~\ref{fig:RPMmodel}, Table~\ref{tab:WDnum} and Section~\ref{ssec:summary_wd_sample}).
 For WDs with $120\lesssim v_{\rm t}/[{\rm km}~{\rm s}^{-1}]\lesssim 160$, it is difficult to cleanly separate disc and halo WDs.

 Hence, to correct for the selection effect of disc or halo WDs due to the cuts of $v_{\rm t}$, we use the ``discovery fraction'', which was first introduced in \citetalias{2006AJ....131..571H}.
-According to the results in Figure~\ref{fig:frac}, we below employ an adequate range of cuts in $v_{\rm t}$ to select disc or halo WDs.
+According to the results in Figure~\ref{fig:frac}, we will employ an adequate range of cuts in $v_{\rm t}$ to select disc or halo WDs in Section~\ref{sec:WDLF}.
 The discovery fraction for ``disc'' or ``halo'' WDs is defined as